-For 30 years we've been inspired by all of you to develop creative reclaimed and sustainable wood flooring, paneling, and siding.
+For 30+ years we've been inspired by all of you to develop creative reclaimed and sustainable wood flooring, paneling, and siding.
 Numerous species, grades, textures, and color options for architects & designers; options that are easy for builders to install; options that have a story which homeowners and end-users can connect with; options that are good for our people & our planet.

 But really, when we think of who we are, we think about you.
 From our past clients who have helped create some of our most popular products, to the letters from homeowners saying how much they love their floor, to the feedback from installers on how they never thought they'd say it, but they actually enjoyed working with our reclaimed wood—we're us because of you.
-Our community of clients have helped to build this little idea of using off-cut timber from a timber frame project into an FSC-Certified chain of custody company with bi-coastal mills, 50+ products, and over 70 co-workers who all have a hand in reclaiming more than a million board feet of wood a year.
+Our community of clients has helped to build this little idea of using off-cut timber from a timber frame project into an FSC®-Certified chain of custody company with bi-coastal mills, 50+ products, and over 70 co-workers who all have a hand in reclaiming more than a million board feet of wood a year.
 Crazy.

 We love all trees, but there’s nothing like the character of antique wood.
 Old growth trees cut over a hundred years ago offer rich patinas, intense grain, and if we’re lucky signs of its previous life including ferrous staining, bolt holes and insect tracks.
 By recycling wood we reduce our dependence on fresh-sawn wood and prevent the filling of landfills.
 In some cases, it’s only through salvaging old wood that we have species like Chestnut and Elm which were both wiped out by blights in the early parts of the 20th C.